 What are requirements for each scenario in terms of network support?

 What are suitable technologies for compression?
-Multiple HEVC streams, MV-HEVC, MIV?

 This scenario can be extended to a UE-to-UE streaming and a communication scenario.
 The differences are small, but in some cases for example random access points are not used.
 The two scenarios are shown in the next two figures.